-Figures: Number (Arabic) all figures on the front top righthand corner with author's name, figure number, and printed dimension desired.
+Figures: Number (Arabic) all figures on the front top right-hand corner with author's name, figure number, and printed dimension desired.
 Combine and mount several illustrations into composite plates whenever possible.
 Do not leave spaces between photographs in a composite.
 Lettering on illustrations should be of high contrast and at least 1 mm high after final reduction.
 One-column width is 85 mm; 2-column width is 170 mm.
-Remember that a printed page is 170 mm wide $\times$ 240 mm deep; make allowance for the figure legend.
-Avoid submitting illustrations larger than 230 mm × 300 mm, including margins.
+Remember that a printed page is 170 mm wide ×240 mm deep; make allowance for the figure legend.
+Avoid submitting illustrations larger than 230 mm ×300 mm, including margins.
 Do not send original illustrations of taxonomic papers until the revised copy is submitted, but provide a complete set of figures with each manuscript copy (if possible, use laser color photocopier to make copies).
 Number all figures consecutively, e.g., Figs. 1A,B,C,2,3, etc. Color illustrations and folded inserts can be printed only if the extra costs are paid by the author.
+Digital images should be separate Tiff or EPS files.